 So here’s what I’m dropping off: Rosemary-Garlic Crusted Pork Chops.
 I made these super scrumptious pork chops for my parents last week.
 It was a real drop-off — in person!
 And it was served with my Mom’s freshly made Ginger Applesauce.
 What a dreamy combination!

 I love these pork chops because although they only take a short time to prepare, they’re super flavorful, rich, juicy and tender — sounds like comfort food to me!
 Oh, and on top of it, should you decide to make them for guests, you’ll be a big hit!

-These pork chops and the Ginger Applesauce served together are a huge crowd pleaser, so start peeling the apples and thinking about inviting a few friends over to share a meal this weekend!
+These pork chops and the Ginger Applesauce (below) served together are a huge crowd pleaser.

 (I really do wish I could have made it for you in person!
 Maybe one day . . .)